RikusWiehahn/QR-Connect-CSV/README.md

 ```
 ...
 new_section
 section_type, HEADING_H1
-text, "The heading you want..."
+text, The heading you want...
 section_end
 ...
 ```